koshy123/MERN-backEnd/README.md

 - We need to connect to DB database
 - We need to connect this with the front-end.
 Maybe using a fetch

+-Ask in office hours.
+How to do git branch with team.
+To merge to main.